1099 Forms

 The information in a W-9 is an important part of an accurate 1099-MISC filing.
 In order to gather the correct data, Tax1099 allows you to automatically request W-9s by using templated email requests or secure recipient portal links.

-Recipients can submit their W-9s digitally, and once collected; you can bulk upload them and auto-populate their information.
+Recipients can submit their W-9s digitally and once the form is collected, you can bulk upload them and auto-populate the information.

 Before you file, Tax1099 helps you run multiple layers of validation to ensure your forms are error-free.
 These checks include IRS TIN and name matching, USPS address verification, and automatic missing or invalid field detection.
 If any issue or error is detected, it will be flagged for correction.